anshurs/Expense-Tracker-backend/README.md

 The backend will be available at http://localhost:8080.

 ## Usage
-1.Add an Expense: Add new expenses, including the date, amount, and description.
+-  Add an Expense: Add new expenses, including the date, amount, and description.

-2.Update an Expense: To update its details.
+- Update an Expense: To update its details.

-3.Delete an Expense: To remove it.
+- Delete an Expense: To remove it.